 In February 2021, Felice Nudelman assumed the role of associate vice president of Academic Innovation and Transformation at AASCU.
 Nudelman originally came to AASCU in January 2019 as the executive director of the American Democracy Project (ADP), which supports member campuses in programming to encourage students to be informed, engaged citizens for our democracy.

-Felice Nudelman is Executive Vice President of the Weiss Institute at the Say Yes to Education.
-The Weiss Institute is a new partnership between two nonprofit organizations with a combined half century of experience — Education and America’s Promise Alliance.
-The Institute brings together the best thinking, latest research and community-tested strategies for the benefit of communities seeking to help more students get on a path to adult success and seeks to expand the capacity of communities to make it possible for all young people to earn a college degree or other postsecondary credential.
+Prior to assuming her role at AASCU, Nudelman served most recently as the Executive Vice President of the Weiss Institute/ Say Yes to Education.
+The Institute brings together the best thinking, latest research and tested strategies for the benefit of communities seeking to make it possible for all young people to earn a college degree or other postsecondary credential.

-Before joining The Times, Ms. Nudelman served as executive director for Pace University’s School of Education, where she was responsible for internal and external relations, new program development, and the design and implementation of continuing education programs.
-In 1997 she received Pace’s Outstanding Contribution award for her work.
-Previously, Ms. Nudelman spent nearly a decade in academic affairs at Bloomfield College, where she served in several capacities including associate dean of academic affairs.
-During that time, she was awarded the National Academic Advising Association’s award for Best Advising Program in the country.
+Before joining The Times, Nudelman served as executive director for Pace University’s School of Education, where she was responsible for internal and external relations, new program development, and the design and implementation of continuing education program.
+Previously, Nudelman spent nearly a decade in academic affairs at Bloomfield College, where she served in several capacities including associate dean of academic affairs.